Asia-Pacific International University: Academics

 Asia-Pacific International University (AIU) offers a range of undergraduate and graduate degree programs across various faculties.
 Instruction is primarily delivered in English, with the exception of select programs offered in Thai.
-The university follows a semester-based academic calendar and integrates a wholistic, Christian approach to education consistent with the values of the Seventh-day Adventist Church.
+The university follows a semester-based academic calendar and has a holistic, Christian approach to education consistent with the values of the Seventh-day Adventist Church.

-Faculties and Programs
+Faculties and programs

 AIU is organized into the following faculties: